photon1503/blinker/README.md

 The script is called from the command line.

+You can either start with the folder name parameter, or without.
+If you don't pass a folder, the program will ask for the FITS folder.

     Linux/MACOS example: python3 blinker.py path-to-fits-folder
-    Windows example:     python  blinker.py path-to-fits-folder
+    Windows example:     python  blinker.py "path-to-fits-folder"

 Note that you need to quote the path if it contains special characters or spaces.

-If you don't pass a folder, the program will ask for the FITS folder.

 ## Features